-The Vacant Structure Code, adopted by City Council in 2009, was designed to determine and track the ownership of, as well as, encourage responsibility for the maintenance of vacant buildings.
+The Vacant Structure Code, adopted by City Council in 2009, was designed to determine and track the ownership of, as well as encourage responsibility for the maintenance of vacant buildings.
 Under the program, owners of vacant structures are required to register them with the city.
 Once registered, the owner has a year to renovate and occupy, tear down or sell the property before a fee is assessed.
 The fees increase with each year the structure remains vacant.
-The Vacant Structure Code, Article 1718, can be viewed in its entirety in Wheeling’s Codified Ordinances.
-Vacant Building Registration Form

 A Comprehensive Plan is a community’s long-range plan developed to provide guidance and identify the city’s policies and strategies related to the physical, economic, and social development of Wheeling on matters such as land use, housing, transportation, infrastructure, public services, recreation, economic development, community design, and historic preservation.
 View the Envision Wheeling Plan 2014.